sobcza11/Value_in_Vogue/README.md

 # OVERVIEW
 An incredible year in the financial markets last year (2021), including the equity market in the United States (“US”).
-This said, slower economic growth & inflation is expected to continue in 2022.
+This said, slow economic growth & inflation is expected to continue in 2022.
 Against this backdrop, an outperformance in the defensive sectors may be the result; thus, a move to value equities.

 # DESCRIPTION
 **The purpose of this mini-project is to develop a database of all US listed equities that have dividends & have never lowered them in the past 30 years; i.e. since January 1990.**